Journal of Biomedical Optics

 Dartmouth Digital Commons Citation

 Pogue, Brian W.; Jiang, Shudong; Dehghani, Hamid; Kogel, Christine; Soho, Sandra; Srinivasan, Subhadra; Song, Xiaomei; Tosteson, Tor D.; Poplack, Steven P.; and Paulsen, Keith D., "Characterization of Hemoglobin, Water, and NIR Scattering in Breast Tissue: Analysis of Intersubject Variability and Menstrual Cycle Changes" (2004).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3700.